 Mt.
 Hood's Palmer Glacier is North America's only year round resort.
 In

 the early morning hours when the snow is more firm, we work on technique

 and skill building on the flatter groomed areas, then as the day warms

-up and the snow softens, we move our training to our private terrain
+up and the snow softens, we move our training to the moguls and jumps.

 Daily video analysis, good weather, and off-snow trampoline training makes

 Mt Hood the perfect learning environment.
 One week at MHSSC can be

 equivalent to one season of training at your home hill!

 WHO SHOULD COME TO CAMP?